arrow_back

 Task 3.
 Testing in the Draft environment

-1. Click on Test Agent in the upper right to open the simulator pane.
+1. To test the agent, click on Toggle Simulator in the upper right to open it.

 By default, you should see Draft in this dropdown because you haven't yet created any other environment.

-3. Notice there is a second dropdown for Flow.
+2. Notice there is a second dropdown for Start Resource.

 By default, you should see Flow in this dropdown because no other flows exist.
 You could select Default Start Flow, but it isn't necessary at this point.